b-rad-c/kwogger/README.md

     s: 2019-02-28 23:33:08.167841 INFO timer1 examples/timer1.py func: main line: 28
     e: msg=TIMER_STOPPED	complete=True	timer_name=hello	start_time=1551425585.1610172	elapsed_time=3.006769895553589	end_time=1551425588.167787

-### Sensitive data
-It is important to note that global data is available on this object over its life time, meaning it **should not** be re-used between requests if in a web server environment.
-It must be instantiated for each request to prevent data leaking to log entries spanning multiple requests.

-### Parsing utility

 ### Tail utility
 The built in CLI utility tails and parses the above entries and makes them more readable.